M1ke/stripe-pay/README.md

 SASS is compiled using [compass](http://compass-style.org).
 Run `compass compile`.
 There is a `gulp` SASS compiler included in the `npm` packages but it gives me an error on running.

+This project includes a [git pre-commit PHP linter](https://github.com/M1ke/git-php-lint).
+This requires an extra step to install and symlinks a script into your `.git/hooks` directory.
+For security this is included by composer with a fixed version.
+Run the following to install after running `composer` as above:

+    ./vendor/m1ke/git-php-lint/shell/setup

 ### Deployment

 Designed to be [deployed using git](https://github.com/M1ke/git-deploy).